axtgr/stremio-imvdb/README.md

 pip install .
 ```

+If you are planning to change the code, you'll also want to do `pre-commit install` to install the [pre-commit](https://pre-commit.com) git hooks.
+This way, the code will be linted with [Flake8](http://flake8.pycqa.org) and formatted with [Black](https://black.readthedocs.io) before each commit.

 ## Environment Variables

-Before running the app, set environment variables as follows:
+Before running the app, set environment variables according to the example for your platform:

 #### Linux/OS X